 The College of Education strives to be the preeminent place society turns to solve pressing problems facing education, including health and wellness, and to be the college of choice for the preparation of educators and educational leaders.

-The College of Education at The University of Texas at Austin is consistently ranked among the top 10 nationally by U.S. News & World Report.
-The College is at the forefront of change—inside and outside the classroom.
+The College of Education at The University of Texas at Austin is consistently ranked among the top 10 public education colleges nationally by U.S. News & World Report.
+The college is at the forefront of change—inside and outside the classroom.
 We develop educators, researchers, and health and sport professionals who meet the challenges of a diverse society and empower others to be lifelong learners and to lead healthy lives.

 The College of Education celebrated its 125th anniversary in 2016-17.
 Founded in 1891 as the School of Pedagogy, we have a rich history as a leader in education.

 The college is housed in the George I. Sánchez Building.
 Sanchez is located near the intersection of Martin Luther King Boulevard and Congress Avenue, just four blocks north of the Texas State Capitol, and is home to administration and advising offices, and four of our five departments—Curriculum and Instruction, Educational Leadership and Policy, Educational Psychology, Kinesiology and Health Education, and Special Education.
 The Department of Kinesiology and Health Education is located in Bellmont Hall.

 Our research-based programs train education and health professionals to bring vision and leadership to teaching and learning.
 Partnerships with leading research centers and community practitioners prepare students for successful careers as teachers, physical therapists, coaches, professors, counselors, researchers, and more.